top of page

 The emerging issue of Great Lakes plastic pollution is a threat to the ecological and economic health and stability of the Great Lakes.
 Plastic debris has the capacity to adversely affect aquatic environments in a variety of ways that directly affects socio-economic and environmental interests.
 It is a problem on local shorelines that directly affects both municipalities and the general public.

-Information on the extent of the issue in marine environments is well documented and researched, while freshwater environments have received little attention.
-Current research on Lake Superior, Lake Huron, and Lake Erie proposes that plastic concentrations observed exceed data collected in the Great Pacific Garbage Patch.
+Information on the extent of the issue in marine environments is well documented and researched, while freshwater environments have received less attention, and is often underestimated.
+However, research on Lake Superior, Lake Huron, and Lake Erie has proposed that plastic concentrations observed exceed data collected in the Great Pacific Garbage Patch.
+A study from the Rochester Institute of Technology, found that nearly 22 million pounds of plastic pollution enter the Great Lakes yearly!
 Recognized as a significant resource for both American and Canadian interests, the health of the Great Lakes is important for a variety of social, economic, and environmental factors.

 bottom of page